justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_tower.md

 * **Empower**: If the spell deals damage, you can reroll a number of damage dice equal to the scroll's spell level and take the new result.

-#### Read Magic
+#### Improved Transmute Scroll

-Beginning at 10th level, you can use scrolls outside your spell list, but cannot add them to your spellbook.
+Beginning at 10th level, you can use Transmute Scroll to create a number of scrolls equal to your proficiency bonus.
+The scrolls' total spell level must be equal to or less than what Arcane Recovery would otherwise recover.

 #### Doublecast